LourensCDA/devcamper/README.md

 This also highlights a potential issue where one runs multiple databases that the sequelize user may not need access to.
 I suggest creating your database and schemas seperatly, not using the sequelize-cli, so you can still control user access on schemas.
 Model migration can work using sequelize-cli.

-Reversing migration also does not work, if using a different schema than public.
-Tables need to be manually dropped:

 ```sql
 drop table if exists devcamper.bootcamps;
 ```

 ## TODO

-Updated: 2021/09/20
+Updated: 2021/09/21

-- Add a handler to drop tables in different schema
+- ~~Add a handler to drop tables in different schema~~